 Smartphone Cameras for B

-Your smartphone will probably be with you more than even a small compact so learn how to hold your smartphone to take good photographs.
+Your smartphone will probably be with you more than even a small compact so learn how to hold your device to take good photographs.
+Your smartphone is as good as many compacts and DSLRs so be proud and happy to use it for

 Smartphones are light so you need to keep your device stable.
 You don’t need to keep your phone at eye level but you will find it easier to take a good picture if you brace your arms against your body.